tidyverse/tidyverse.org/content/blog/2020-03-dplyr-1-0-0-new-verb-features/index.markdown

 * A vector of any length, creating multiple rows.
 * A data frame, creating multiple columns.

-In other words, `summarise()` used to be limited to generating a single value (one row, one column), and now we've lifted that restriction so it can generate a rectangle of multiple rows and columns.
-This change makes `summarise()` as powerful as the now superseded `do()`, and if you were previously solving this type of problem with list-columns allows you to reduce your usage of `tidyr::unnest()`.
+In other words, each summary previously had to be a single value (one row, one column), and now we've lifted that restriction so each summary can generate a rectangle of arbitrary size.
+This change makes `summarise()` as powerful as the now superseded `do()`, and makes it possible to eliminate many uses of `tidyr::unnest()`.

 This is a big change to `summarise()` but it should have minimal impact on existing code because it _broadens_ the interface: all existing code will continue to work, and a number of inputs that would have previously errored now work.

 ### Quantiles

-To demonstrate this new feature we'll start by looking at a summary that was previous hard to compute with `summarise()`. `quantile()` was hard to use because it returns multiple values which used to cause `summarise()` to error.
+To demonstrate this new feature we'll start by looking at a summary that used to be hard to compute: `quantile()`. `quantile()` was hard to use because it returns multiple values which used to cause `summarise()` to error.
 Now it's straightforward:

 ```r